AdaCore/spark2014/docs/ug/usage_scenarios.rst

    or ``proof`` depending on the objectives) to verify it (against its contract, and/or to show absence of run-time errors).

-.. _Convertion of Existing SPARK Software to SPARK 2014:
+.. _Conversion of Existing SPARK Software to SPARK 2014:

-Convertion of Existing SPARK Software to SPARK 2014
+Conversion of Existing SPARK Software to SPARK 2014
 ---------------------------------------------------

 If an existing piece of software has been developed in a previous version of